SOMEONE’S GOTTA DO SOMETHING ABOUT ALL THESE ASH HOLES

-A couple of years ago, Reflector columnist Jim Busek complained about the city’s plan to axe 62 trees that are accused of wreaking havoc with sidewalks.
-Jim bemoaned the fact the City had removed a number of ash trees eight years ago (which he admitted was a “smart ash policy”).
+A few years ago, Reflector columnist Jim Busek complained about the city’s plan to axe 62 trees that are accused of wreaking havoc with sidewalks.
+Jim bemoaned the fact the City had removed a number of ash trees 10 years ago (which he admitted was a “smart ash policy”).
 Jim was pleading for the 62 targeted trees, publicly and plaintively asking Norwalk Safety Director Josh Snyder whether there wasn’t an alternative to cutting down these old trees.
 Surely, Jim hypothesized, these at-risk trees are so mature that if the offending roots were cut, no new ones would dare grow, and the sidewalks would thus remain in place.
 Right?

 It turns out that Norwalk – known as the Maple City – didn’t rid itself of all of its ash trees.
 A few still stand on city streets, and ash borers haven’t overlooked them.
 So who’s responsible for those dead trees?
 Ironically, we’ve seen the issue arise before, as cities – operating under tight budgets – lean on homeowners to pay for the removal of tree lawn trees.
 So exactly whose problem is it?

 An interesting question… actually, two questions, and we’ll pick on Jim in order to answer them.
 Let’s say for example, that the dead ash on Jim Busek’s tree lawn falls on a motorist.
 Is Jim’s ash in a sling?
 And might the Maple City be liable as well?

 So someone’s gotta do something about the tree.
 But who – Jim or the Mayor?